Becca18/dsp/05a-python.md

 How are Python lists and tuples similar and different?
 Which will work as keys in dictionaries?
 Why?

-A tuple is a sequence of values.
-The values can be any type, and they are indexed by integers, so in that respect tuples are a lot like lists.
-Most list operators work on tuples.
-The bracket operator indexes an element.
-The slice operator selects a range of elements.
-The difference is that tuples are immutable.
-If you try to modify one of the elements of the tuple, you get an error.
-You can replace one tuple with another.
+**Similarities between Lists and Tuples**
+- each a sequence of values
+- the values can be any type
+- indexed by integers
+- bracket operator indexes an element
+- slice operator selects a range of elements

+**Differences between Lists and Tuples**
+- Tuples are immutable
+- Lists are mutable

 Tuples will work as keys in dictionaries because keys must be immutable.

 ---